pmkuny/AID/README.md

 **DAID** - This content was **primarily** written by a human, wtih AI-generated documentation, including the documentation tools being configured in question by AI.
 All documentation and documentation systems presented in this repository should be consdiered AI-generated.

-## Thoughts - Systemtic and Automated Inclusion
+## Thoughts - Systemic and Automated Inclusion

 ## FAQ